Having paraprofessionals in the classroom is a huge help. We truly could not keep our classrooms running without support staff.

 2. Collect Data

 Have your para collect data.
-This helps you out in managing your IEP responsibilities, but also allows your para to learn new skills, as well as see students’ progress and areas that need improvement.
+This helps you out in managing your IEP responsibilities, but also allows your para to learn new skills, as well as see students’ progress and areas that need improvement helping in the IEP process.

 3. Assist with Toileting